my-language-skills/simple-revision-cleaner/README.txt

 == Upgrade Notice ==

+= 1.1.0 =
+Fixed bug, which leaded to deleting of all the revisions

 = 1.0.1 =
 Increased default interval of storing revisions to 365 days, default WordPress notifications are used now.